 - A. Tenured Teachers: Leaves of absence are granted for military purposes, but not to exceed the enlistment or draft period.
-Official military orders shall accompany request for leave forms submitted to the Human Resources Department prior to the beginning of the military leave.
-Upon termination of military leaves teachers shall be entitled to be reinstated in a teaching position at the same salary that they would have received if they had not taken such a leave, upon the following conditions: that the position has not been abolished; that they are physically and mentally capable of performing the duties of the position; that they make written application for reinstatement to the Human Resources Department within ninety (90) days after termination of military service; and that they submit an honorable discharge or honorable separation from the military service.
+Official military orders shall accompany request for leave forms submitted to the Division of Human Resources prior to the beginning of the military leave.
+Upon termination of military leaves teachers shall be entitled to be reinstated in a teaching position at the same salary that they would have received if they had not taken such a leave, upon the following conditions: that the position has not been abolished; that they are physically and mentally capable of performing the duties of the position; that they make written application for reinstatement to the Division of Human Resources within ninety (90) days after termination of military service; and that they submit an honorable discharge or honorable separation from the military service.
 Teachers returning from a military leave of one (1) year or less retain the right to return to their previous work location.
 If there is a staff reduction the canvassing process that includes the teacher on leave will be followed pursuant to the Transfer and Reassignment Process.
 Teachers returning from leaves of more than one (1) year have a right to return to a position in the District. - B. Probationary Teachers: Leaves of absence are granted for military purposes, but not to exceed the enlistment or draft period.
-Official military orders shall accompany request for leave forms submitted to the Human Resources Department prior to the beginning of the military leave.
-Upon termination of a military leave, teachers who were granted military leave of absence while on probation shall be entitled to be reinstated in teaching positions at the same salary that they would have received if they had not taken such leave, upon the following conditions: that the position has not been abolished; that they are physically and mentally capable of performing the duties of the position; that they make written application for reinstatement to the Human Resources Department within ninety (90) days after termination of military service and that they submit an honorable discharge or honorable separation from the military service.
+Official military orders shall accompany request for leave forms submitted to the Division of Human Resources prior to the beginning of the military leave.
+Upon termination of a military leave, teachers who were granted military leave of absence while on probation shall be entitled to be reinstated in teaching positions at the same salary that they would have received if they had not taken such leave, upon the following conditions: that the position has not been abolished; that they are physically and mentally capable of performing the duties of the position; that they make written application for reinstatement to the Division of Human Resources within ninety (90) days after termination of military service and that they submit an honorable discharge or honorable separation from the military service.
 Teachers returning from a military leave of one (1) year or less retain the right to return to their previous work location.
 If there is a staff reduction, the canvassing process that includes the teacher on leave will be followed pursuant to the Transfer and Reassignment Process.
 Teachers returning from leaves of more than one (1) year have a right to return to a position in the District.
-For probationary teachers, a leave of absence for longer than three (3) months shall constitute a break in the probationary period, and the probationary period shall be extended by a period of time equal to the total number of duty days on leave beyond the first three (3) months.
-(See also Section D. Subd.
+For probationary teachers, a leave of absence for longer than three (3) months shall constitute a break in the probationary period, and the probationary period shall be extended by a period of time equal to the total number of duty days on leave beyond the first three (3) months. (see also Section D. Subd.
 3.) - C. Reserve Annual Training: A leave of absence will be granted to reservists for training purposes not to exceed fifteen (15) days per calendar year.
-Teachers shall make application on the "Request for Leave" Form to the Human Resources Department and shall enclose a copy of their military order.
-Leaves for training purposes are granted without loss of pay, but employees are encouraged to make arrangements to take these training periods during winter, spring, or summer recess. - D. National Guard Active Duty: A teacher who is involuntarily called to short term active duty (not to exceed twenty-nine (29) days) shall be granted leave with pay while serving provided the teacher pays to the District any fees received minus travel allowance, for such National Guard service.
-Teachers may retain fees for National Guard service that occurs on holidays and non-duty days for teachers.
-A copy of the orders verifying that the employee was called to duty, not volunteering, for active duty must be submitted to the Human Resources Department along with the "Request for Leave" form.
+Teachers shall make application on the "Request for Leave" Form to the Division of Human Resources and shall enclose a copy of their military order.
+Leaves for training purposes are granted without loss of pay, but employees are encouraged to make arrangements to take these training periods during winter, spring, or summer recess.